 Panic attacks cannot be predicted.
 At least in the early stages of the disorder, there is no trigger that starts the attack.
 Recalling a past attack may trigger panic attacks.

-The health care provider will perform a physical examination, including a psychiatric evaluation.
+The health care provider will perform a physical exam and a mental health assessment.

 The goal of treatment is to help you function well during everyday life.
-A combination of medication and cognitive-behavioral therapy (CBT) works best.
+Using both medicines and talk therapy works best.

-Antidepressant medicines called selective serotonin reuptake inhibitors (SSRIs) are most often prescribed for panic disorder.
-These include:
+- Antidepressant medicines called selective serotonin reuptake inhibitors (SSRIs) are most often prescribed for panic disorder.

 Your symptoms should slowly get better over a few weeks.
-Talk to your doctor if they do not.
-Do not stop taking your medications without talking with your health care provider.
+Do not stop taking your medicine or change the amount you are taking (dosage) without talking with your health care provider.